squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/WindowsActiveDirectory.md

 ## NTP Configuration

-Time needs to be syncronised with Windows Domain Controllers for authentication, configure the proxy to obtain time from them and test to ensure they are working as expected.
+Time needs to be synchronised with Windows Domain Controllers for authentication, configure the proxy to obtain time from them and test to ensure they are working as expected.